LUMCMRI/mri_safety_cases/en_US/Stent1/case_part3.md

 ## Still more information

 The MRI-tech that approached you for advice did some digging to get a complete picture of the medical procedure the patient underwent.
 The operation report states that part of a vein taken from the leg was used to replace part of a vessel in the shoulder.
-The stent was applied in the shoulder area.
+The stent was then applied in the shoulder area.

 <br>